upr-fvx/universal-pokemon-randomizer-fvx/website/acks.md

 [The pret Discord server](https://discord.com/invite/d5dubZ3) is the prime forum for discussing the contents of pret resources, and ROM hacking using them.
 Considering disassembly hacking is now dominating the Gen 1 and 2 scenes, and Gen 3 hacking is in transition of being mostly decomp, this community plays a vital role in sharing knowledge and providing support for hackers of these games.

 [The Kingdom of DS Hacking!
 Discord server](https://discord.com/invite/m4XcSTB4ga) covers what the pret server lacks, by focusing on the Gen 4/5 games.
-Much information can be found here about said games, and the research conducted by its members furthers our understanding of how to hack them.
+Much information can be found about said games here, and the research conducted by its members furthers our understanding of how to hack them.
 Special thanks to AdAstra!

 ## Tools used